Physics Theory Labs

 - Be able to interpret, in simple but clear language, representation of physical quantities such as numbers, equations, and diagrams

 - Be able to solve physics problems via interactions with other students and teaching assistants (TA's)

 - Tutorials in Introductory Physics by McDermott and Shaffer.

 Tutorials in Introductory Physics consists of two paperback books that usually come together in a bundle.
 The first is the workbook that you will write in during class, and it is especially important that you have a blank, unused copy.
-The second book contains homework problems, some of which will be used during the semester.
-It is not required that you have your own copy of the second book since the homework problems will also be provided online.
+The second book contains homework problems, some of which will be used during the course.

 Syllabus: A link to the syllabus is in the box to the upper right.